radumocanu1/SearchAPI/README.md

 ```
 Note: you should see kibana UI on http://localhost:5601/

-use git bash to run add data to elastic script
+open git bash, navigate to elasticConfig dir and run add data to elastic script
 ```
 bash add_company_data_to_elastic.sh
 ```